miaojiang1987/Machine_Learning_Projects/student_intervention/README.md

 Complexity Analysis:

 - It has a space complexity of O(n) where n is the number of instances.
-- The training time complexity of decision tree model is O(m*nlogn), where n is the number of the number of instances and m is the number of features.
+- The training time complexity of decision tree model is O(m*nlogn), where n is the number of the number of instances and m is the number of features([1]].

 With the figures above, we should see that the expected training and prediction time for NBC should be less due to its linear nature.

 Pros:

 - It is simple to understand and to interpret.
-Trees can be visualised.
+Trees can be visualised[2].

 Cons:

 - It is easy to get overfitted.
-And optimal algorithm could be NP-hard, which makes it very unstable.
+And optimal algorithm could be NP-hard, which makes it very unstable on tree[2].

+Applications:
+Decision Tree could be used for financial analysis (especailly for loan decision), natural language processing[3].

 Reasons for Selection: